hoangduytranuk/blender_manual/blender_docs/manual/editors/3dview/properties/shading.rst

 Shading refers to the way objects are drawn and lit in the 3D View.

-Bounding Box
-   Only shows rectangular boxes that outline an object's size and shape.
 Wireframe
    Objects appear as a mesh of lines representing the edges of faces and surfaces.
 Solid
    The default drawing mode using solid colored surfaces and simple lighting.
-Textured
-   Shows meshes with an image applied using the mesh's active UV map.
-   For Cycles materials, the image is the last one selected in the :doc:`Node Editor </editors/node_editor/index>`.
-   For other render engines, the UV map's applied face texture will be shown.
-Material
-   A fast approximation of the applied material.
+LookDev
+   TODO28.
 Rendered
    An accurate representation using the selected *Render Engine* and lit with the visible scene lights.

 Except for *Rendered*, these shading modes are not dependent on light sources in the scene.
-Instead they use a simple default lighting adjusted by the *Solid OpenGL Lights* controls on the *System* tab of the :doc:`User Preferences </preferences/system>` editor.
+Instead they use a simple default lighting adjusted by the *Studio Lights* controls in the *Lights* tab of the :doc:`Preferences </editors/preferences/system>`.

 The viewport shading controls the appearance of all objects in a scene, but this can be overridden for individual objects using the *Display panel* in their *Object Properties*.